Classic Pecan Pie

 It dawned on me that I was being silly because pre-made pie crust exists for people like me.
-I mean, I use it to make quiche all the time (see here and here), so, obviously I could use it to make pie.
+I mean, I use it to make quiche all the time (see here and here), so, obviously, I could use it to make a pie.

 To give my pie a little something special, I created a fluted edge with my fingers.
 If you prefer a crimped edge, then just press the tines of a fork onto the crust and until you've created tiny ridges all the way around.